Read more articles

 Updated by: that-ben

-To boot a PowerMac (or an iMac, iBook, eMac, etc...) from an USB stick or drive, if you have a G5 or late G4 model, first refer to the boot from CD guide and if it does not work, then follow these instructions:
+To boot any* PowerPC Mac (e.g. an iMac G3, an iBook G4, a PowerMac G5, etc...) from an USB stick or drive, FIRST know that if your model is 300mhz or faster, then first refer to the boot from CD guide and if it does not work, then follow these instructions:

 Finally, sometimes it just doesn't work, no matter what.
 It could be that the disk image you cloned was not correctly dumped to begin with and it is lacking a tiny partition or a boot sector that prevents your Mac from booting it today, or it could be that your USB ports are not behaving correctly.
 Know that if this process fails, there is another method which will require you to temporarily borrow an old hard drive to launch the Mac OS X installer.